openvar/rest_variantValidator/docs/DOCKER.md

 $ docker-compose up

 # When you see the following message the containers have been created.
-# "vvta_1     | 2021-07-23 16:29:17.590 UTC [1] LOG:  database system is ready to accept connections"
+"vvta_1     | 2021-07-23 16:29:17.590 UTC [1] LOG:  database system is ready to accept connections"

-# Initial shut down prior to re-launch and working with VarinatValidator in Docker
+# Then perforn an initial shut down prior to re-launch and working with VarinatValidator in Docker
 ctrl + c
 ```